Keeping the Faith

 So maybe you want to start a new career path.
 Or a home-based business.

-Or you love to write and want to start a blog, or a freelance business.
+Or you love to write and want to start a blog, or become a freelancer.

 Maybe you’d love to go back to school, or become a musician, or move out to the midwest to start homesteading.